 The windsurfing calculator will help you estimate the windsurf sail, board, and fin size that you should use.
-You can also use it in reverse - type in the sail size you have, and the optimal wind speed will appear.
-If you're curious how many calories you burn while windsurfing, check out our calories burned calculator.
+You can also use it in reverse – type in your sail size, and the optimal wind speed will appear.
+If you're curious about how many calories you burn while windsurfing, check out our calories burned calculator.

 This windsurfing calculator is based on the formulas from the.

 What is the best windsurf sail size?